Great Hall of the People: Description

 Among them, the central hall covers an area of 3,600 square meters.
 The retaining walls and floor are paved with colored marble.
 There are 20 white marble pillars around.
 There is a 12 m-wide corridor on the middle floor.
 There are 6 main entrances leading to the Great Hall of Ten Thousands.

 Each province, special administrative region, autonomous region of China has its own hall in the Great Hall, such as Beijing Hall, Hong Kong Hall and Hainan Hall.
 Each hall has the unique characteristics of the province and is furnished according to the local style.

 Upon its completion, the Great Hall became China's largest auditorium which had previously been the Sun Yat-sen Auditorium.
 The Great Auditorium, with volume of 90000 m3, seats 3,693 in the lower floor, 3,515 in the balcony, 2,518 in the gallery and 300 to 500 on the dais.
 Government leaders make their speeches; and the representatives do much of their business.
 It can simultaneously seat 10,000 representatives.
 The ceiling is decorated with a galaxy of lights, with a large red star is at the centre of the ceiling, and a pattern of a water waves nearby represents the people.
-Its facilities equipped with audio-visual and other systems adaptable to a variety of meeting types and sizes.
+The stars and the pattern symbolize the unity of the Chinese people around the Chinese Communist Party.
+The auditorium's facilities equipped with audio-visual and other systems adaptable to a variety of meeting types and sizes.
 A simultaneous interpretation system is also provided with a language booth.

 The State Banquet Hall with an area of 7000 m2 can entertain 7,000 guests, and up to 5,000 people can dine at one time (as was done on the occasion of Richard Nixon's 1972 visit to China).
 Smaller gatherings can be held in the Main Auditorium, with larger groups having the use of one or more of the conference halls, such as Golden Hall and North Hall, and the smallest assemblies accommodated in one or more of the over 30 conference halls that are named after provinces and regions in China.